Abhishekabh99/web-news/README.md

 1.Fetching data from news api

-2.filtering it for news reolated to only metaverse
+2.filtering it for news related to only metaverse

 3.showing it on web page